 Amazon’s field leadership roles manage 500,000 to 1 million square foot facilities with 500 to 1,500 full time hourly and salaried employees.
 At peak these numbers will increase to 2,000 to 4,000.
 Many of our sites handle over $1B in revenue per year with a $60-100 million budget.

 Our Senior Operations Managers are responsible for all budgetary, people development and operations objectives for one functional area of our Fulfillment Center (Inbound or Outbound).
 Additional responsibilities include managing and leading a team of Operations and Area Managers, coaching and mentoring the team to ensure performance objectives are met, building positive employee relations, and building leadership bench strength within the Fulfillment Center.

-Associate Director, Technical Operations Global Planning and Capacity Management — Holly Springs, NC
+Associate Director, Technical Operations Global Planning and Capacity Management — Cambridge, MA

 Contact: Tom Hensey, Head, Global Planning and Capacity Management

 This month will feature two projects that focus on strategic supply chain issues.
 The first was done by Brent Yoder (LGO ’13) at National Grid on transforming the company’s supply chain processes.
 The second was done by Jessica Lin (LGO ’13) at Verizon Wireless on optimizing reuse of network equipment.
 Both projects demonstrated the potential for each company to improve operational performance and profits.

 Supervisor: Ross Turrini